Disclosure: This post is sponsored by Wagner. All opinions, images and love of DIY painting projects are 100% mine.

 But GUESS WHAT?!?!?!
-The office is officially painted, which means the ENTIRE HOUSE IS PAINTED!
+The office is officially painted, which means THE ORANGE PAINT IS GONE!

 Sorry for the screaming.
 I’m that excited it’s all done.
 The house feels much more ‘us’ now with neutral paint on the walls.

 It’s okay.
-Now we know for next time.
-And I’m not even cringing at the thought of painting the walls in our Milwaukee house when we get back – you know those are going gray like our walls here, now that I’m obsessed with the color – because we have the best painting tools ever to use!
+Now we know for future rooms.
+And I’m not even cringing at the thought of maybe painting the walls in our Milwaukee house when we get back because we have the best painting tools ever to use!

 Supply list if you want to paint a room in less time:

 - SMART Edge Roller from Wagner (you can buy one here)

 - SMART SideKick Roller from Wagner (you can buy one here, here or here)